 Myths about Ceramic Car Coating:

 As cool as the ceramic coating sounds, it isn’t a miracle cure for all your car’s paint and appearance problems.
 It is a semi-permanent solution, more durable than other available options.
 Unfortunately, it is overhyped by car dealers who lure in customers all the time by exaggerating benefits and making bold claims.
 While it has many benefits, some myths associated with it are blatant lies.

 Do a quick search on Youtube for ceramic car coating and you’ll be bombarded with videos you can watch all day long.
 You’ll see people throwing mud on their cars, and watching it drop off like a smooth sheet leaving a spotless shine as if nothing ever happened.
 We are here to help you in understanding what really nano-coating is, and how car dealers will do anything to sell it to you by grossly exaggerating its benefits.

 Myth 1: It prevents scratches and swirls forever:

 With the advancements in ceramic coating technology, the results are indeed pretty impressive.
 However, dealers will make it sound like ceramic coating generates a magic force field around your car making it immune to scratches.
 It doesn’t.

-Ceramic car coating in Denver helps protection against scratches and swirls but does not provide 100% guarantee.
+Ceramic car coating in Denver helps protect against scratches and swirls but does not provide a 100% guarantee.
 We know it because we do it.
 We always inform our Denver car ceramic coating clients in advance about it.
 Rocks and/or dents won’t save your car from swirls and scratches.